sykesjd/sorkin-exegesis/_posts/2024-08-09-a-few-good-men.md

 In the stageplay, Markinson included with his letter two photocopies, one of the Gitmo tower chief's log and one of the Andrews log, which in a previous scene were shown to be obtained by Markinson holding the records keeper at gunpoint.
 The removal of that bit necessitated a rearrangement in how the logs are treated later.

-### NEW Dialogue motif: Beat the shit out of X
+### NEW Dialogue Motif: Beat the shit out of X

 > KAFFEE: I wanna tell you that I think the whole fucking bunch of you are certifiably insane.
 This code of honor of yours makes me want to beat the shit out of something.

-### NEW Dialogue motif: Represent without passion or prejudice
+### NEW Dialogue Motif: Represent without passion or prejudice

 > ROSS: Don't you dare lump me in with Jessup and Kendrick just 'cause we wear the same uniform.
 I'm your friend, and I'm telling you, I don't think your clients belong in jail, but I don't get to make that decision.
 I represent the Government of the United States without passion or prejudice.